moatorres/node-design/general/js-mutability.md

 // userJack.name === 'bob'
 ```

-This type of mistake can occur very often.

 ### Immutability Tools

-The most intuitive immutability tool is to use const.
+The most intuitive immutability tool is to use `const`.

 ```js
 const animal = 'panda'